vajramsrujan/special_peaks/README.md

 1. Remove signal drift
 2. Identify certain 'special peaks' in a signal based on specific criteria.
 More details about the exact assignment can be found in the 'Special Peak' pdf.

-# FILES
+# PDF FILE DISPLAYS RESULTS
-The signal is provided as a text file Signal.txt, and an 'expected mean value' of the signal is given as 0.6833 The MATLAB code can be found in the .m file.
+An PDF file can also be found that displays the results of the code.

-# INTERACTIVE HTML
+# OTHER FILES
-An interactive html file can also be found that displays the results of the code.
+The signal is provided as a text file Signal.txt, and an 'expected mean value' of the signal is given as 0.6833 The source MATLAB code can be found in the .m file.